selwr/sequel/README.md

 ### Fonts
 Due to the formatting of the report's tables, a monospaced Unicode TrueType or OpenType font must be used.
-This should allow for as large a range of glyphs possible, especially box-drawing characters as well as any other letter-like characters, such as letters with accents or Greek characters.
+This should allow for as large a range of glyphs as possible, especially box-drawing characters as well as any other letter-like characters, such as letters with accents or Greek characters.
 To that end, the recommended font is DejaVu Sans Mono, which can be downloaded at https://dejavu-fonts.github.io.
-Once downloaded, provided that the font file is renamed from 'DejaVuSansMono.ttf' to 'archysis_font.ttf' and is _somewhere_ on the hard drive, it will be found.
+Within the report, both bold and italic characters are used, and so the 'regular', 'bold' and 'oblique' fonts from the DejaVu Sans Mono group are required.
+These should all be placed in a single folder that can be selected from the Archysis GUI.
+The font files need to be renamed to 'archysis_font_regular', 'archysis_font_bold' and 'archysis_font_italic' for the regular, bold and oblique font files, respectively.

-Other fonts can be used, provided that they conform to the above requirements, that their filename is 'archysis_font' with a '.ttf' or '.otf' extension and that the file is _somewhere_ on the hard drive.
+Other fonts can be used, provided that they conform to the above requirements, that their filename is 'archysis_font_TYPE' with a '.ttf' or '.otf' extension, that all files are either TrueType or OpenType (no mixing) and that 'TYPE' is replaced with 'regular', 'bold' or 'italic' where appropriate.
 Note that .otf files with Postscript Outlines are not supported.

-The code will generate two .pkl files during its execution, but these will be automatically deleted.
+The code will generate a number of .pkl files during its execution, but these will be automatically deleted.

 ### Glossary